 To improve this part of you score you can call lenders and ask them to increase your available credit.
 As long as you don’t borrow more, this increase in available credit will help your overall credit score.
 In the credit industry, this is called credit utilization.

 Your length of credit history comprises about 15% of your score.
-People with credit scores over 800 typically hold at least three credit cards (with low balances) which they have had open for over seven years each.
+People with credit scores over 800 typically hold credit cards with low balances, which they may have had open for many years each.

 As you pay off debt, do not close out that credit card or credit line.
 Instead, consider using it to pay a small monthly bill that you pay off each month.
-Research shows that people with the best credit history pay off credit cards each month so a small amount of activity paid in full each month can help boost your credit score.
+People with the best credit history pay off credit cards each month, so a small amount of activity paid in full each month can help boost your credit score.

 When you add all this up what is a "good" credit score?
 If you want the best rates on a mortgage once you are retired, shoot for a score of 780 or higher.
-Anything over 750 is considered to be excellent but the higher the better.
-A good credit score falls in the 700 - 749 range, with 650 - 699 being "fair".
-If you score is 649 or start taking actions that can improve it.
+Anything over 740 is considered to be "very good" or "exceptional," but the higher the better.
+A good credit score falls in the 670-739 range, with 580-699 being "fair."
+If you score is 579 or below, start taking actions that can improve it.